nodejs/corepack/README.md

   environment variables are required and as plain text.
 If you want to send an empty password, explicitly set `COREPACK_NPM_PASSWORD` to an empty string.

+- `COREPACK_ON_UNVERIFIED_DOWNLOAD` can be set to:
+  - `warn` (case insensitive): attempting to download an unsigned version without providing a hash will emit a warning to stderr.
+  - `error` (case insensitive): attempting to download an unsigned version without providing a hash will fail with an error, and nothing gets downloaded.
+  - `strict-warn` (case insensitive): same as `warn`, and additionally emits a warning when downloading a version that is not pinned by a hash, even when its signature can be verified.
+  - `strict-error` (case insensitive): same as `error`, and additionally fails when downloading a version that is not pinned by a hash, even when its signature can be verified.
+  - `ignore` (or any other unsupported value): disables that security feature.

 - `HTTP_PROXY`, `HTTPS_PROXY`, and `NO_PROXY` are supported through
   [`NODE_USE_ENV_PROXY=1`](https://nodejs.org/api/cli.html#node_use_env_proxy1).